 and successfully ran her fabric business, Hancock Fabric Center, on Van Voris Avenue in Batesville, Mississippi until 1992.
 She retained her business relationship

-with her brother-in-law's business in Tupelo as a wholesale customer.
+with her brother-in-law's business, Hancock Fabrics, in Tupelo, Mississippi as a wholesale customer.

 Three generations of customers in Northeastern Mississippi bought fabric for christening gowns, children's dresses and clothes, bridal gowns, draperies, and quilts.

 An accomplished seamstress, Dorothy's store was always kept in the most meticulous fashion.